What does viscoelastic mean

 viscoelastic materials are used during certain surgical procedures to protect delicate structures of the eye and maintain space during the procedure.

-During eye surgery, the surgeon may need to create space within the eye to allow for better visualization and access to the area being operated on.
+During eye surgery, the surgeon may create space within the eye to improve visualization and access to the area being operated on.
 Viscoelastic materials can help to create and maintain this space by providing a cushioning effect and resisting deformation.

-Viscoelastic materials used in eye surgery are typically made of a high molecular weight substance called sodium hyaluronate, which is similar in structure to the natural fluids in the eye.
+Surgeons typically make viscoelastic materials for eye surgery using a high molecular weight substance called sodium hyaluronate, as it resembles the structure of natural fluids in the eye.
 This makes it well-tolerated by the eye and helps to reduce the risk of inflammation and other complications.

 Overall, viscoelastic materials play an important role in maintaining the integrity of the eye during surgery and ensuring the best possible outcomes for patients.